 Although I have never found reference to a marriage for Thomas or his having any children, I did find an odd article written in 1871 about a man who claimed that his father was the late Captain Minton from Melbourne.
 He was found on an island near Papua New Guinea after being shipwrecked there months earlier.
 Immediately after his rescue, he and his rescuers visited a nearby island and had trouble with the natives.
 Mr. Minton stayed on shore so that the crew and the rest of the boat could escape.
 It was believed that he died at the hands of the natives.
 It was a rather more daring death than that of a cut finger.

 NOTES: Minton’s Creek.
 There is a map published in The Good Country by Neil Gunson published in 1968, which shows Mintons Creek as being directly north of Toomah (on Mintons or Toomuc Creek) and next to Mt.
 Ararat Station.
 I am of the opinion that during the Minton brothers reign the Toomah run did not exist and the Minton lease incorporated all of the Toomah holding as well.
 I believe that during the very early days of the Westernport settlement, all of the land in the area including the area north of the present highway and around the Toomuc Creek was selected by the Mintons.
 Boundaries changed quite regularly and with each time that the leases came up those boundaries tended to change.
-The difficulties of deciding on a station’s actual outline were compounded by the fact that the area was wild and unsurveyed.
+The difficulties of deciding on a station’s actual outline were compounded by the fact that the area was wild, not necessarily surveyed and geographical features such as stands of trees could be used as defining markers.
 I also know that very early on Thomas called his lease Boran Boron and Christopher changed the name to Mt.
 Pleasant.
-It was later that the area were subdivided down and locals referred to the leases as Toomah, Bourkes Run, and Mintons Creek while Mt.
+It was later that the area was subdivided down and locals referred to the leases as Toomah, Bourkes Run, and Mintons Creek while Mt.
 Pleasant remained as the area to the east of the Toomuc Creek.